- Ensure that you have a current aeronautical chart

 - Check which listening squawks and frequencies cover your planned route.

 - Check NOTAMs: For up to date information on specific NOTAM, including Restricted Areas (Temporary), Airspace Upgrades and Emergency Restrictions of Flying, you can call the AIS Information Line on 08085 354802 or +44 (0)1489 887515.

 - Check the local and en-route weather and check again just before flight.

 Pre-flight planning tools

-There are a number of free online pre-flight planning tools available to assist pilots in safely and easily planning their Visual Flight Rules (VFR) flights in and around busy airspace and to check NOTAMS.
+A number of online pre-flight planning tools are available.
+They can help safely and easily plan a Visual Flight Rules (VFR) flights in and around busy airspace.
+They can also be used to check NOTAMS.

 NATS (National Air Traffic Services) has awarded its Safety Compliance Mark to SkyDemon Light.
 The mark indicates that the product complies with functionality set out by NATS to enhance flight safety.

 A free, cut-down version of the full SkyDemon service designed for the UK.
 The software is an aid to VFR flight planning and navigation, designed to enhance situational awareness: http://www.skydemonlight.com/